 We are at a point in time that if you are NOT using Dynamo to automate your day-to-day tasks, your company is behind the productivity frontier.

 So how do we get onboard and avoid being a laggard?
 The first step for any company is to look at their current workflows and identify where gains can be made.
 Next, it is important to rank these workflows in terms of inefficiencies.
 This prioritisation is crucial because while a workflow may not be glamorous, it is where you are going to get the biggest bang for your buck.
-This process also helps demonstrate to senior management that this initiative is not simply ‘playing around with the tools’ but a rigorous process which can deliver tangible, measurable performance improvements.
+This process also helps demonstrate to senior management that this initiative is not merely ‘playing around with the tools’ but a rigorous process which can deliver tangible, measurable performance improvements.
 The case study below illustrates how this process can be implemented.

 Back in March 2015, BVN released the BVN Dynamo Package.
 Developed by Paul Wintour, the package focused on complex, and often time-consuming workflows to improve day-to-day operations.
 Such workflows included generating sheet sets and sequentially renumbering rooms to name but a few.
 Over the next three years, the package grew to 56 custom nodes and was one of the most popular downloads in the Dynamo Package Manager.
 Staff were trained in its use and the tools deployed to all offices.
-Comprehensive documentation was provided and quickly staff started to rely on this as the first point of contact rather than over-burdening the already stretched design technology team.
+Comprehensive documentation was provided, and quickly staff started to rely on this as the first point of contact rather than over-burdening the already stretched design technology team.

 - Assigning all existing elements to their specified workset;

-- Creating 7 isolated worksets views;
+- Creating seven isolated worksets views;

 - Creating 20 sheets from Excel spreadsheet;

 - Renaming all 65 views, sheets and schedules to upper-case;